idr4n/image-processing-api/README.md

 * An original image (i.e., without resizing) with file name `apple.jpg` will be served by visiting the following endpoint:
     `localhost:3000/api/images?filename=apple`
 * The image will be resized if either width and height, or both, parameters are added in the url query, and they are different than the original image dimensions.
-* If a resized image is served, it will also be stored with under name `<name>_thumb.jpg` in the folder `./images/thumb`.
+* If a resized image is served, it will also be stored under the name `<name>_<width>x<height>_thumb.jpg` in the folder `./images/thumb`.
 This stored image will be served in future requests if the query has the same dimensions.

 **Examples**: